 By Agnieszka Flak and Wendell Roelf

-JOHANNESBURG (Reuters) - Some of South Africa's striking truckers have agreed to return to work on Wednesday, easing pressure on Africa's biggest economy where two weeks of labor unrest in the transport sector have hit supplies of fuel, cash and consumer goods.
+JOHANNESBURG (Reuters) - About a third of striking South African truckers have agreed to return to work on Wednesday, easing pressure on Africa's biggest economy where two weeks of labor unrest in the transport sector have hit supplies of fuel, cash and consumer goods.

 But disputes in the mining sector escalated after Gold One fired the majority of its 1,900 workers at its Ezulwini operation, paralyzed since last week by a wildcat strike.
 Atlatsa Resources said it had also fired 2,161 miners for an illegal strike.